 Contact your local VIPA Customer Service Organization representative if you wish to report errors or questions regarding the contents of this document.
-If you are unable to locate a customer service centre, contact VIPA as follows:
+If you are unable to least a customer continuous control contents of this document.

+locate a customer service centre, contact VIPA as follows: